rickhg12hs/stratosphereips_project/profile/README.md

 ## About

 Stratosphere was founded in 2013 by Sebastian Garcia.
-Since then, our group has been home to dozen of researchers around the world commited to making the world a better place.
+Since then, our group has been home to dozens of researchers from around the world who are committed to making the world a better place.

 ## Our Datasets